 Materials Science and Applications in Sensors, Electronics and Photonics

-- M. Prudenziati, University of Modena, Physics Department, Modena, Italy
+- Maria Prudenziati, University of Modena, Physics Department, Modena, Italy

-- J Hormadaly, Ben-Gurion University of the Negev, Israel
+- Jacob Hormadaly, Ben-Gurion University of the Negev, Israel

 Whilst printed films are currently used in varied devices across a wide range of fields, research into their development and properties is increasingly uncovering even greater potential.
 Printed films provides comprehensive coverage of the most significant recent developments in printed films and their applications.